 Vaginitis is a condition involving inflammation of the vagina and the vulva, which may arise due to several different causes.
 Various types of infections may be responsible, in addition to reactions following topical contact with certain chemicals and hormonal level changes in the body.

-Also known as a yeast or fungal infection, candida is the cause of the majority of vaginitis cases.
-Candida is part of the normal flora in the vagina and other areas of the body, such as the digestive tract, but in some cases it can overgrow to cause an infection of the vagina.
+Also known as yeast or fungal infection, candida is the cause of the majority of vaginitis cases.
+Candida is part of the normal flora in the vagina and other areas of the body, such as the digestive tract, but in some cases, it can overgrow to cause an infection of the vagina.

 This type of vaginitis is associated with a thick, white discharge from the vagina that does not usually have a pungent odor.
-As a result of the infection, it is common for women notice itchiness in the area.
+As a result of the infection, it is common for women to notice itchiness in the area.

 There are various circumstances that may lead to an increased risk of candida infection due to a disruption in the normal balance of bacteria in the vagina, which include:

 - Thyroid or endocrine disorders

 Bacterial vaginitis is an infection of the vagina caused by bacteria and is often marked by a discharge that is milky in consistency, although this can vary greatly according to the causative bacteria.
 It is usually accompanied by a fish-like odor, which is more distinct after sexual intercourse.
 In contrast to candida infection, it does not often present with redness and itchiness.

 The causative bacteria typically exist in the vaginal area but have overgrown to cause an infection and the resulting symptoms.
 Bacterial vaginitis requires antibiotic treatment to target the bacteria, which differs from the antifungal treatments required for a fungal infection.